ils94/PSQLChat/README.md

 A simple chat where anyone can setup a PostgreSQL Database to store messages.

-# How to setup the database strucutre
+# How to setup the database structure

 create a table with this command: